Michael Hennessey: Election as sheriff

 Sheriff Hongisto was reelected for a second term in November 1975, but left the office midway through the term (December 1977) after Cleveland, Ohio Mayor Dennis Kucinich offered him the position of Chief of Police.
 In early February 1978, Mayor George Moscone appointed Eugene Brown to replace Hongisto.

 With a non-elected Sheriff facing the voters in November 1979, Hennessey and five other challengers ran against Sheriff Brown.
 Hennessey garnered the most votes in the November election, but not the 50% required to win the post.
-In a December runoff election, he easily beat the incumbent and took office in January 1980.
+In a December runoff election, he beat the incumbent and took office in January 1980.

-Dianne Feinstein was elected mayor in this same runoff, after having been appointed mayor in November 1978 to serve out the balance of George Moscone's term.
-Along with Supervisor Harvey Milk, Moscone had been assassinated in their City Hall offices by recently resigned ex-Supervisor Dan White.

 Until 1986 there were no "qualifications" to run for the elected office of county sheriff.
-The fact that there were no limits on who could run for sheriff resulted in some interesting challenges to sheriffs in the state, frequently from other elected officials and even the wives of prisoners.
+The fact that there were no limits on who could run for sheriff resulted in some challenges to sheriffs in the state, frequently from other elected officials and even the wives of prisoners.
 The California State Sheriff's Association lobbied heavily to create "qualifications" for eligibility standards to seek the office and in 1986 Governor George Deukmejian signed a bill into law limiting candidates to current and former peace officers.
 The law also grandfathered in "those already in office at the time this law goes into effect."
-Sheriff Hennessey was the only person to whom this last provision applied.
+Hennessey was the only person to whom this last provision applied.